Yandy Díaz Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners' 3.82 team ERA ranks seventh across all league pitching staffs.
+- The Mariners have the 12th-ranked team ERA among all league pitching staffs (3.96).

-- Mariners pitchers combine to give up 79 home runs (one per game), the fourth-fewest in the league.
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (82 total, one per game).

-- Miller makes the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts in 55 2/3 innings pitched.

-- His most recent time out came on Saturday against the Baltimore Orioles, when the right-hander went 4 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent outing on Sunday against the Baltimore Orioles, the right-hander threw 6 1/3 innings, allowing two earned runs while surrendering six hits.

-- In 10 games this season, the 24-year-old has a 3.88 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.